Caitlin Clark and Angel Reese don’t care about the WNBA Rookie of the Year award nearly as much as fans seem to.

 “I think me and Angel would both give you the same answer,” Clark said, per Evan Frank of the Indianapolis Star.
 “We don’t wake up and think about individual awards.
 I know that’s what all of you think we do.
 I know we don’t.
 That’s what everybody wants to make this about.
 Both of our teams are competing for playoff spots.
 That is our main focus.”

-As it stands, Clark’s Fever are tied with the Phoenix Mercury for the 6 seed in the WNBA playoffs.
-At 3.5 games behind the 4 seed Las Vegas Aces, it’s not likely Indiana will be able to claw its way up to earn a home series in the first round.
-They do, however, seem safe from the 8 seed, who would have to face the league-best New York Liberty.
+Through August 30, Clark’s Fever were tied with the Phoenix Mercury for the 6-seed in the WNBA playoffs.
+At 3.5 games behind the 4-seed Las Vegas Aces with eight games left to play in the regular season, it’s not likely Indiana will be able to claw its way up to earn a home series in the first round.
+They do, however, seem safe from the 8 seed, who would have to face the league-leading New York Liberty.

 Reese’s response to the Rookie of the Year question was eerily similar to Clark’s — almost as if they coordinated their answers.
 Or they’re just two competitors who see the bigger picture beyond an individual trophy they will never qualify for again no matter how long they’re in the league.